gsm1011/hadoop.admin/manuscript/chapter3.md

 	$ sudo mvn install

-The install command will run all the tests by default, we can ignore the tests to speed up the installation process with command sudo mvn -DskipTests install.
+The install command will run all the tests by default, we can ignore the tests to speed up the installation process with command `sudo mvn -DskipTests install`.

 Compile the Mahout examples with commands: